Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Introduction

 \section{Introduction}

-The field of \textit{Authorship Identification} (AId) is the branch of \textit{Authorship Analysis} concerned with the study of the true identity of the author of a written document of unknown or debated paternity. \textit{Authorship Verification} (AV) is one of the main tasks of AId: given a single candidate author $A$ and a document $d$, the goal is to infer whether $A$ is the real author of $d$ or not \citep{Stamatatos:2016ij}.
-The author $A$ is conventionally represented by a set of documents that we univocally know have been written by $A$.
-AV has sometimes be cast as a one-class classification problem \citep{Stein:2008ma, Koppel:2007sa}, with $A$ as the only class.
-Nevertheless, it is more commonly addressed as a binary classification problem, with $A$ and $\overline{A}$ as the possible classes, where $\overline{A}$ is characterized by a collection of documents from authors other than $A$, but somehow related to $A$ (e.g., from the same language, period, literary style, genre).
+The field of \textit{Authorship Identification} (AId) is the branch of \textit{Authorship Analysis} concerned with the study of the true identity of the author of a written document of unknown or debated paternity. \textit{Authorship Verification} (AV) is one of the main tasks of AId: given a single candidate author $A$ and a document $d$, the goal is to infer whether $A$ is the real author of $d$ or not \cite{Stamatatos:2016ij}.
+The author $A$ is conventionally represented by a set of documents that we unequivocally know have been written by $A$.
+AV is sometimes cast as a one-class classification problem \cite{Stein:2008ma, Koppel:2007sa}, with $A$ as the only class.
+Nevertheless, it is more commonly addressed as a binary classification problem, with $A$ and $\overline{A}$ as the possible classes, where $\overline{A}$ is characterized by a collection of documents from authors other than $A$, but somehow related to $A$ (sharing, e.g., the same language, period, literary style, genre).

-The goal of AId in general, and of AV in particular, is to find a proper way to profile the ``hand'' of a given writer, so as to clearly tell apart their written production from those of other authors.
-This characterization is often attempted through the use of ``stylometry'', a methodology that disregards the artistic value and meaning of a written work, in favour of conducting a frequentist analysis of linguistic events.
-These events, also known as ``style markers'', typically escape the conscious control of a writer and are assumed to remain approximately invariant throughout the literary production of a given author, while conversely varying substantially across different authors \citep[p.\ 241]{Juola:2006jn}.
-Current approaches to AV often rely on \emph{automated text classification}, wherein a supervised machine learning algorithm is trained to generate a classifier that distinguishes the works of $A$ from those of other authors by observing vectorial representations of the documents that account for different style-markers.
+The goal of AId in general, and of AV in particular, is to find a proper way to profile the ``hand'' of a given writer, in order to clearly distinguish their written production from that of other authors.
+This characterization is often tackled through the use of ``stylometry'', a methodology that disregards the artistic value and meaning of a written work, in favour of conducting a frequentist analysis of linguistic events.
+These events, also known as ``style markers'', typically escape the conscious control of the writer and are assumed to remain approximately invariant throughout the literary production of a given author, while conversely varying substantially across different authors \cite[p.\ 241]{Juola:2006jn}.
+Current approaches to AV typically rely on \emph{automated text classification}, wherein a supervised machine learning algorithm is trained to generate a classifier that distinguishes the works of $A$ from those of other authors by analyzing the vectorial representations of the documents that incorporate different style-markers.